ThisPersonCodesLots/DimGlow/README.md

 - If you don't trust me, you can build the application yourself using Visual Studio.

+-  The executable file will be located in the bin folder of the project directory.
+Just move the entire /src files in the main directory and run *DimGlow.sl*

 ### TODO:
 - [ ] Solve the issue with the application triggering Windows Defender SmartScreen.
 - [x] Solve the issue with "Dark Mode" checkbox to remain saved when the application is closed.